What is LIBOR and why is it important?

 In 2017, the UK Financial Conduct Authority (FCA), LIBOR's regulator, decided that it would not compel LIBOR panel banks to continue to make LIBOR submissions after 2021.
-Accordingly, it is very likely that LIBOR will no longer be available after the end of 2021 and therefore LIBOR is expected to be phased out.
-Transition to alternative benchmark interest rates is underway, but much work lies ahead in order to implement a successful reference rate change by the end of 2021.
+Accordingly, it is very likely that LIBOR will no longer be available after the end of 2021.
+Transition to alternative benchmark interest rates is underway.

 What is the role of the Working Group on Sterling Risk-Free Reference Rates?

 The Working Group on Sterling Risk-Free Reference Rates (the Sterling Working Group) was set up by the Bank of England to recommend a near risk-free reference rate (RFR) and promote its adoption as an alternative to sterling LIBOR.
 In April 2017, the Sterling Working Group recommended the Sterling Overnight Indexed Average (SONIA) as its preferred RFR.

 What is SONIA?

 SONIA measures the rate paid by banks on unsecured overnight funding.
 In April 2017, the Sterling Working Group recommended SONIA as the preferred Sterling RFR citing a number of reasons:

 - SONIA has the capability to evolve over time and is designed to be robust to changes in its underlying markets.